How Optical Illusion Art Is Represented Today?

 The Optical Illusion Art Today Challenges All the Senses

 Aided by technology, artists today can challenge almost everything.
-Space, the time, the body, it seems that nothing is left sacred and safe from experimentation and play, and our perception is constantly frolicked with.
-Whether taking inspiration from the surrealist paintings, and the magical realism approach of Magritte to create 3D illusionistic paintings that decorate the streets, the buildings or even the human body, the minimalistic Op art, and its heritage influenced the illusionistic art today.
+Space, the time, the body – it seems that nothing is left sacred and safe from experimentation and play, and our perception is constantly frolicked with.
+Whether taking inspiration from the surrealist paintings or the magical realism approach of Magritte, the optical illusion artist of today creates 3D illusionistic paintings that decorate the streets, the buildings or even the human body.
+Also, the minimalistic Op art and its heritage influenced the illusionistic art of today.
 The focus of these artists in the past on experimentation, and the collaboration of art and science is what we have to pay homage to.
-The illusionistic art today, and the play with the perception of the eye, is a major inspiration for artists who are still enjoying to play with the way we see and comprehend the world.
+The play with the perception of the eye is a major inspiration for artists who are still enjoying to play with the way we see and comprehend the world.

 If this article tickled your interest towards illusionistic art, then this book is a must.
 Covering the most influential figures of the Op art movement, such as Victor Vasarely, Bridget Riley, François Morellet, Julio Le Parc and Gianni Colombo, among others, it provides an in-depth analysis of the movement and its historical precedents.
 Alongside the amazing illustration, the reader is also provided with the biographies of the artists, essays, and a comprehensive analysis of the art movement that challenged the eye.